the-turing-way/the-turing-way/book/website/communication/binder/zero-to-binder.md

 It is not practical to place large files in your GitHub repo or include them directly in the image that Binder builds.
 The best option for large files is to use a library specific to the data format to stream the data as you're using it or to download it on demand as part of your code.

-For security reasons, the outgoing traffic of your Binder is restricted to HTTP or GitHub connections only.
+For security reasons, the outgoing traffic of your Binder is restricted to HTTP/S or GitHub connections only.
 You will not be able to use FTP sites to fetch data on mybinder.org.

 (z2b-private-files)=
 ### Private files